 Again, that’s the part that you hope to hit your target or assailant with, when you put the squeeze on the trigger.

-Something misconstrued by many on the left, and those new to the gun world because they listen to them, is the term “assault rifle.”
-That type of rifle is something used by the military, and is generally not something made available to the public on a mass scale.
+Something misconstrued by many of those who are anti-gun, and those new to the gun world because they hear this term a lot, is the term “assault rifle.”
+An assault rifle is something used by the military, and is generally not something made available to the public on a mass scale.

 If I were you, I’d just nix that term from my vocab completely, if you use it.
-Instead, refer to them as “rifles,” AR-15, or AK-47.
+Instead, refer to them just as “rifles,” or by their name: AR-15, or AK-47.

 Personally speaking, I hate the word “can.”
 A “can” is an object that holds food or something else to be used at a later time.
 A suppressor, on the other hand, is an object used to muffle sound.